d-roho/CSGOPredictor/README.md

 2. GSI - Unicode decoding error (fixed by harcoding utf-8 as decoding standard)
 3. Virtual Win Scenarios - situations in a round where the winner is acutally or virtually decided, which the model doesn't recognise (hardcoded theses into main script's code)
 4. Json.Loads/index Error (patched by restarting loop on IndexError occurance, but occurance of IndexError is not solved)
+5. UnicodeDecodeError, probably for certain usernames (solved by specifying encoding="utf-8" wherever files are read in main script and GSI)

 Known Bugs/Problems that haven't been solved: